-- Atomic operations - Constant memory - · Local memory - Shared memory: declarations of shared memory arrays must be on separate source lines, since the simulator uses source line information to keep track of allocations of shared memory across threads. - · Mapped arrays. - Host and device memory operations: copying and setting memory. - syncthreads() is supported however, in the case where divergent threads enter different syncthreads() calls, the launch will not fail, but unexpected behaviour will occur.
+- · Atomic operations - · Constant memory

+- Local memory - Shared memory: declarations of shared memory arrays must be on separate source lines, since the simulator uses source line information to keep track of allocations of shared memory across threads. - syncthreads() is supported however, in the case where divergent threads enter different syncthreads() calls, the launch will not fail, but unexpected behaviour will occur.
 A future version of the simulator may detect this condition. - The stream API is supported, but all operations occur sequentially and synchronously, unlike on a real device.
-Synchronising on a stream is therefore a no-op. - The event API is also supported, but provides no meaningful timing information. - Data transfer to and from the GPU in particular, creating array objects with device_array() and device_array_like().
-The APIs for pinned memory pinned() and pinned_array() are also supported, but no pinning takes place. - The driver API implementation of the list of GPU contexts (cuda.gpus and cuda.cudadrv.devices.gpus) is supported, and reports a single GPU context.
-This context can be closed and reset as the real one would. - The detect () function is supported, and reports one device called SIMULATOR. - Cooperative grids: A cooperative kernel can be launched, but with only one block the simulator always returns 1 from a kernel definition's max_cooperative_grid_blocks() method.
+Synchronising on a stream is therefore a no-op. - The event API is also supported, but provides no meaningful timing information. - Data transfer to and from the GPU in particular, creating array objects with device\array() and device\array\like().
+The APIs for pinned memory pinned() and pinned\array() are also supported, but no pinning takes place. - The driver API implementation of the list of GPU contexts (cuda.gpus and cuda.cudadrv.devices.gpus) is supported, and reports a single GPU context.
+This context can be closed and reset as the real one would. - The detect () function is supported, and reports one device called SIMULATOR.